Approach

 This requires structure, accountability, and decision discipline.
 Without it, organizations may move faster while losing visibility, trust, and control.

-Let’s talk about product strategy, AI governance & decision systems.
+Let’s talk about enterprise product strategy, AI governance & decision systems.

 Connect with me on LinkedIn.
 I can share my case studies and the context behind the work.